Claus1/unigui-go/README.md

 ```
 fields for the tree data {item_name:parent_name}.

-parent_name is "" for root items. selected is called when the user clicks on a tree item.
+parent_name is "" for root items. selected is called when the user clicks(selects) on a tree item.

 ### Table. ###
 Tables is common structure for presenting 2D data and charts.
 Can contain Append, Delete, Update handlers, Multimode parameter is True if allowed single and multi select mode.
 True by default.
 All of them are optional.
 When you assign a handler for such action Unigui will draw the appropriate action icon button in the table header automatically.